Heretic-oVirt/docs/Overview-eng.md

 8. additional virtual machines get created on the oVirt infrastructure (to be installed from-scratch by means of dedicated Kickstarts; this automation is still being developed):
     1. an Active Directory domain controller with automated from-scratch creation of a new domain (another _heresy_: we use CentOS7 with a modified Fedora Samba package rebuilt to activate DC functions using internal Heimdal Kerberos libraries etc.)
     2. a printer server member of the Active Directory domain above
-    3. a database server member of the Active Directory domain above (CentOS7 with a choice of: PostgreSQL, MySQL, Firebird or, real _heresy_&nbsp;;-) , SQLServer!)
+    3. a database server member of the Active Directory domain above (CentOS7 with a choice of: PostgreSQL, MySQL, Firebird or, real _heresy_ ;-) , SQLServer!)
     4. a CentOS7 virtual desktop member of the Active Directory domain above
     5. other optional vms (an ERP server using the DB server above, a messaging server, a firewall/proxy/VPN server ecc. all members of the Active Directory domain above)
 9. Samba as a file server on the Gluster nodes gets reconfigured as an Active Directory (see above) domain member